DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 **Sketch Theorem** Such a candidate, if connected to a quorum of peers, makes progress.

-_Sketch Proof._ Let _n_ such a well-connected candidate.
+_Sketch Proof._ Let _n_ such a candidate.
 As noted above, its peers are eventually either all candidates or else contain a node which has learned some later values.
 Also, eventually-almost-certainly, it is the only active node.
 It broadcasts its `seek-votes` message and receives responses from its peers.
-Being well-connected, it has a quorum of peers, so it either receives an `offer-catch-up` message or a quorum of `offer-vote` messages.
+It is connected to a quorum of peers, so it either receives an `offer-catch-up` message or a quorum of `offer-vote` messages.

 In the former case it learns some later chosen values from the sender.
 In the latter case it sends out a `prepare` message to start phase 1 of the usual